How to Grow Zinnias From Seed

 Step 5: Harvest and Enjoy

-Make sure to cut and enjoy your zinnias in bouquets, vases, and flower arrangements all throughout the summer months.
+Make sure to cut and enjoy your zinnias in bouquets all summer long.
+This is why you planted them.
+Enjoy them!
 Remember that by cutting flowers, you’ll encourage new blooms to form throughout the season.

 When harvesting zinnias for a cut flower bouquet or vase, make sure to harvest before small yellow flowers emerge between the petals.